 In addition to regular coursework, undergraduate and graduate students have the opportunity to pursue self-paced language study, internships (with our faculty or outside organizations), study abroad programs, special projects, and thesis research... all for course credit.
 For more information about these opportunities, contact the Undergraduate Studies Chair, or talk to your advisor.

 We also encourage students to get involved with extracurricular activities, including language tables, films, and kapustnik (our end-of-semester talent show).
 Some undergraduate classes offer extra credit for participation (ask your instructor for details).
 You do not need to be a major or minor to participate -- most events are open to everyone!
 Events Calendar.

 In Summer 2012, Ohio State shifted from a schedule based on quarters to a schedule based on semesters.
 Check out general information about the semester conversion process at Ohio State.

 The Department is committed to making the transition as smooth as possible for students.
 For more information about how quarter-system courses map onto semester-system courses, please contact the Undergraduate Studies Chair or the Graduate Studies Chair.
 (The current USC and GSC are listed in the departmental directory.)

-If you have taken one or more language courses at OSU under the quarter system and want to continue the language sequence after the university's conversion to semesters (Summer 2012), please use the transition plan for language classes to identify the right course to enroll in.
+If you have taken one or more language courses at OSU under the quarter system and want to continue the language sequence after the university's conversion to semesters (Summer 2012), please use the transition plan for language courses [pdf] to identify the right course to enroll in.
 The information listed is for Russian, but the same course numbers are used for the other languages that we teach, so this guide can be used for all of the languages listed on the right.